-S&S successfully defended a group of San Diego financial advisors with books of business of $640 million, who moved their clients to a new broker-dealer against claims that they had stolen trade secrets in the form of client data from the firm they had left.
+S&S successfully defended a group of San Diego financial advisors with $640 million in assets under management who moved their clients to a new broker-dealer against claims that they had stolen trade secrets in the form of client data from the firm they had left.
 The case involved extensive examination of the independent broker-dealer industry, and generated a Court of Appeals decision holding that client data that is routinely shared with third parties (e.g. broker-dealers and investment product providers) cannot be a trade secret under California law.
 The case settled after S&S won a three-week trial to the court based on this trade secret issue.

 Defense of civil RICO action for small crab wholesaler centering on the breaking of a crabber’s strike by a large operator.
 Favorable settlement obtained prior to trial in the U.S. District Court, San Francisco, CA.